pavleen14/Fun-with-Python/README.md

 Found this old collection and thought of sharing it here!

 Quick Update : Mar 17, 2023
-Adding JenkinsFile to this Repo, for triggering build whenever there is a code change.
+Adding JenkinsFile to this Repo, trying out MultiBranch Pipeline!